Stefano Sandrone: Life and works

 In 2020 he won two additional educational awards, namely the President's Award for Excellence in Education awarded from Imperial College London and the A.B.
 Baker Teacher Recognition Award from the American Academy of Neurology, thus winning his third Academy Award in four years.
 In the same year, he was also recognised as a Senior Fellow of the Higher Education Academy.

 In 2021 he published Nobel Life, a book edited by Lindau Nobel Laureate Meetings and published by Cambridge University Press, which has been selected by Forbes as an honourable mention in The Best Higher Education Books Of 2021.

 In 2022 he authored The birth of modern neuroscience in Turin, favourably reviewed by Lancet Neurology, and won the Trainees in the Association for the Study of Medical Education (TASME) Mentorship Prize.
 In 2024, he has won the A.B.
 Baker Teacher Recognition Award from the American Academy of Neurology for the second time, his fourth Academy Award, and also the Miriam Friedman Ben-David Award from the Association for Medical Education in Europe (AMEE) and the Distinguished Neurology Teacher Award from the American Neurological Association, as the first European and youngest winner.
+In 2025 he was awarded the National Teaching Fellowship, the UK's most prestigious teaching excellence award, by Advance HE.

 Sandrone's works also include the rediscovery of the manuscript of the first functional neuroimaging experiment, which has been featured in several magazines and newspapers, and the narration of the '(delayed) history of the brain lymphatic system' in Nature Medicine.